 Probably, this industry is one of the most recognizable public services.
-Using AI, governments can deliver a better quality of healthcare faster and with lower expenses.
+Using AI public services, governments can deliver a better quality of healthcare faster and with lower expenses.
 Tools based on machine learning capabilities are able to check symptoms and suggest diagnoses, predict outbreaks, help to develop better preventive measures, set personalized treatment, etc.

 There are dozens of examples of how AI helps doctors.
 For instance, in Northwestern Medicine in Chicago, local experts and Google specialists started a deep learning AI program to identify lung cancer.
 The system has analyzed hundreds of scans and predicted if a patient has a disease or no. In some cases, AI was even more precise than doctors.

 On par with healthcare, nations often guarantee quality education for citizens.
 In this field, AI can work for more personalized classes and generally digitalized education.
 Even simple AI apps are widely used for remote courses and individual schedules, which is useful for diverse communities.
 Also, these tools can act as virtual teachers as well as analysts because they track the progress of each student and make suggestions for further classes.